charlielukman/batch-transaction/readme.md

 #### Table: transactions

-This table store main information of uploaded transaction, any uploaded transaction will have transaction status `Waiting Approval`, approver user can approve / reject
+This table store main information of uploaded transaction, any uploaded transaction will have transaction status `Waiting Approval`, approver user can approve / reject.
+Should have relation to users table(maker - users.user_id), but not yet added
 - **id:** UUID primary key for the transaction.
 - **total_amount:** Total amount involved in the transaction.
 - **total_record:** Total number of records in the transaction.